 The sensitivity of the first excursion probability can be calculated in terms of its gradient, which corresponds to a local measure (that is, how the probability changes due to small perturbations in structural properties).
 Nevertheless, the aforementioned calculation usually demands solving a high dimensional integral that does not possess a closed-form solution.
-This problem has been explored in the literature in the past [20-24], where two different classes of cases can be distinguished [25].
-The first one is the calculation of the gradient with respect to distribution parameters of random variables, which are considered to represent the uncertainty associated with some structural properties [26,27].
+This problem has been explored in the literature in the past [20, 21, 22, 23, 24], where two different classes of cases can be distinguished [25].
+The first one is the calculation of the gradient with respect to distribution parameters of random variables, which are considered to represent the uncertainty associated with some structural properties [26, 27].
 The second class includes those problems where the gradient of the probability is calculated with respect to deterministic parameters affecting the structural behavior.
-This group includes approaches that combines the use of Bayes' theorem with stochastic simulation for the sensitivity estimates calculation [28,29], approaches which consider second-order moments approximations [30], and approaches that combine stochastic simulation with local approximations of the responses of interest [10,31,32].
+This group includes approaches that combines the use of Bayes' theorem with stochastic simulation for the sensitivity estimates calculation [28, 29], approaches which consider second-order moments approximations [30], and approaches that combine stochastic simulation with local approximations of the responses of interest [31, 32, 10].

-An approach that is particularly useful to estimate first-excursion probabilities is the so-called Domain Decomposition Method.
-This contribution proposes a novel framework to extend the application of this method towards estimating the sensitivity of the first excursion probability applied to small- and large-scale finite element models.
-The work is focused on linear structural systems with either nonproportional or proportional damping, subjected to a Gaussian loading.
-The analysis focuses on local sensitivity, which is derived by computing the partial derivatives of the first excursion probability analysis [33] together with a sensitivity analysis of the spectral properties of the system [34].
-The use of Domain Decomposition Method plays a key role in the failure domain exploration.
-This is due to its particular structure, which is a union of a large number of linear elementary failure domains.
-Additionally, the incorporation of an Importance Sampling density function [11] allows the estimation of the sensitivity of the first excursion probability with a reduced number of samples.
+An approach that is particularly useful to estimate first-excursion probabilities is the so-called 65 Domain Decomposition Method.
+This contribution proposes a novel framework to extend the 66 application of this method towards estimating the sensitivity of the first excursion probability 67 applied to small- and large-scale finite element models.
+The work is focused on linear structural 68 systems with either nonproportional or proportional damping, subjected to a Gaussian loading.
+69 The analysis focuses on local sensitivity, which is derived by computing the partial derivatives 70 of the first excursion probability with respect to each deterministic design parameter.
+Moreover, 71 the sensitivity estimator is achieved as a byproduct of the reliability analysis [33] together with 72 sensitivity analysis of the spectral properties of the system [34].
+The use of Domain Decomа 73 position Method plays a key role in the failure domain exploration.
+This is due to its particular 74 structure, which is a union of a large number of linear elementary failure domains.
+Additionally, 75 the incorporation of an Importance Sampling density function [11] allows the estimation of the 76 sensitivity of the first excursion probability with a reduced number of samples.
+77